 During runtime of "compare" screen output is provided with a brief list of executed examples and general error messages.
-If for the aforementioned comparison errors exceed prespecified values, then a message is written to file (cf. example below): error.<random number> in directory "test".
-Accordingly, file error.<random number> is empty, if all errors are within the pre-specified ranges.
+If for the aforementioned comparison errors exceed prespecified values, then a message is written to file (cf. example below): "error.<random number>" in the test-directory; random number automatically generated.
+Accordingly, file: "error.<random number>" is empty, if all errors are within the pre-specified ranges.
 Otherwise, follow the instructions given in references [1], [2].